Quarantine pests

 Chestnut blight (Cryphonectria parasitica)

-Chestnut blight on a sweet chestnut is a serious fungal disease which damages the tree severely or kills it.
-Once the disease is introduced, it is difficult to eradicate.
+Chestnut blight is a serious fungal disease on sweet chestnut (Castanea sativa).
+The fungus damages sweet chestnut severely or kills it.
+Once the disease is introduced it is difficult to eradicate.

-The chestnut blight does not infest horse chestnut trees.
+Chestnut blight does not affect the common horse chestnut (Aesculus hippocastanum).

 Symptoms

-The branches have light brown deep wounds, and ragged wounds can appear on trunks of the infested trees.
-The fungus can grow so quickly that the branches are ring barked without a callous forming around the wound.
-The trunk or the branches above the wound die and the withered leaves remain on the dead branches.
+Infected branches develop light brown sunken lesions, and cracked wounds may appear on the trunks of infected trees.
+The fungus can grow so rapidly that branches become girdled before a callus (healing tissue) has time to form around the wounds.
+The trunk or branches above the cankers die, and the leaves remain wilted and hanging on the dead branches.

 Distribution